Experienced Milwaukee Attorneys Protecting Your Copyrights

 Copyright Litigation is Specialized; Experienced Legal Counsel is Important

 Copyright litigation involves complex issues, specific and technical defenses, and can entail significant damage awards.
 It is important to retain experienced legal counsel who is comfortable and confident in that specter of the commercial world.
-The Kerkman Wagner & Dunn, a Milwaukee business litigation firm with more than 50 years of combined legal experience representing business owners in Wisconsin, is ready to assist you.
+The Kerkman & Dunn, a Milwaukee business litigation firm with more than 50 years of combined legal experience representing business owners in Wisconsin, is ready to assist you.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414–278–7000 or complete our online contact form.